Abolitionist teaching: Theoretical, historical and activist context

 The prison abolition movement sees the prison system as a new form of slavery that must be abolished in order for oppressed communities to be freed.
 Political activist and scholar Angela Davis' is a major figure in the prison abolition movement, which influences abolitionist teaching.
 She co-founded Critical Resistance, an organization focused on abolishing the prison system.
 In 2001 article "Race, Gender, and the Prison Industrial Complex: California and Beyond," Davis and co-author Shaylor launch a strong critique of the US prison-industrial complex that includes data on the human rights abuses of women, people of color and the poor in prisons.
 This framework applies directly to other oppressive systems, like education, that govern members of society.
 This draws on the Foucauldian notion that discipline evolves over time, both in the penal system and in schools.

 The feminist and scholar bell hooks' work also influences abolitionist teaching. bell hooks' seminal 1994 book, Teaching to Transgress: Education as the Practice of Freedom, encourages educators to teach students to "transgress" racial and class boundaries in order to pursue freedom.
 She also published Teaching Community: A Pedagogy of Hope in 2004.
 In this book, as in Teaching to Transgress, hooks advises teachers to make the classroom life-sustaining, joyful and expansive.
 She encourages students and teachers to work in partnership, in order to mutually liberate one another.

-bell hooks is deeply influenced by Brazilian educator Paulo Freire, whose novel Pedagogy of the Oppressed excoriated the "banking model of education" and proposed a critical pedagogy to engage students as co-creators of knowledge.
+bell hooks is deeply influenced by Brazilian educator Paulo Freire, whose book Pedagogy of the Oppressed excoriated the "banking model of education" and proposed a critical pedagogy to engage students as co-creators of knowledge.
 He argues that through education students can awaken critical consciousness, or conscientização, that will empower them to make change in their communities.

 Freire and his legacy are the cornerstone of the field of Critical Pedagogy, of which abolitionist teaching is a part.